Spectral reciprocity for $\mathrm{GL}(n)$ and simultaneous non-vanishing of central $L$-values: Local Preliminaries

 \section{Local Preliminaries}

 In this section we work over a general local field $F$ of characteristic zero, archimedean or non-archimedean, without mentioning the field explicitly.
-If $F$ is non-archimedean we denote $\o$ to be its ring of integers, $\p$ to be the maximal ideal in $\o$, and $p$ to be the order of its residue field\footnote{Note that $p$ does not, regrettably, necessarily denote a prime number.}.
+If $F$ is non-archimedean we let $v$ be its valuation, $\o$ its ring of integers, $\p$ the maximal ideal in $\o$, and $N(\p)$ the order of its residue field.

-For the group $G_n(F)$ we mostly write $G$, and sometimes write $G_n$ if there is a source of confusion.
-The letter $\pi$ will denote an irreducible admissible representation of $G$.
+For the group $G_n$ we mostly write $G$, unless there is a source of confusion.
+We adopt he same convention for subgroups of $G$.